 Diagnosis of sacroiliac joint pain

-In general, the diagnosis of sacroiliac joint pain is tricky.
+In general, diagnosing sacroiliac joint pain can be a challenging task.
 Firstly, symptoms overlap with other causes, such as a herniated disc in the spine or hip arthritis.
 Moreover, special tests for sacroiliac joint pain are not a slam-dunk for this condition.
 Finally, imaging is often normal despite actual SI joint pain being present.

-MRI helps exclude a condition known as sacroiliitis, an immune system problem causing sacroiliac joint inflammation.
+MRI helps exclude a condition known as sacroiliitis, an inflammatory condition affecting the sacroiliac joints.
 Sometimes, an MRI can rule out pain from the lumbar spine (Sciatica) or pelvis (hamstring origin tendinopathy).

-A few experts think an image-guided sacroiliac joint injection is the best test for SI joint pain.
-For example, if a person experiences a 75% decrease in pain after injection, we can be more sure that the pain is from the joint.
+A few experts believe that an image-guided sacroiliac joint injection is the most effective test for SI joint pain.
+For example, if a person experiences a 75% decrease in pain after an injection, we can be more sure that the pain is from the joint.

 Treatment, including sacroiliac joint injection

 Generally, we recommend simple treatments first.
-Physiotherapy consists of strengthening, mobility exercises, and soft tissue therapy helps.
+Physiotherapy involves exercises that strengthen muscles, improve mobility, and address soft tissue issues.
 Moreover, a brace to support the joint can be helpful, particularly during pregnancy.
-Anti-inflammatory tablets such as ibuprofen can settle pain as well.
+Anti-inflammatory tablets, such as ibuprofen, can also help alleviate pain.

-If sacroiliac joint pain persists, we consider a sacroiliac joint injection.
+If sacroiliac joint pain persists, we consider a sacroiliac joint injection as a treatment option.

 Rarely do we ever consider surgery, if at all.